dhutapratama/docs/octane.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Octane](https://github.com/laravel/octane) supercharges your application's performance by serving your application using high-powered application servers, including [Open Swoole](https://swoole.co.uk), [Swoole](https://github.com/swoole/swoole-src), and [RoadRunner](https://roadrunner.dev).
+[Lets Octane](https://github.com/laravel/octane) supercharges your application's performance by serving your application using high-powered application servers, including [Open Swoole](https://swoole.co.uk), [Swoole](https://github.com/swoole/swoole-src), and [RoadRunner](https://roadrunner.dev).
 Octane boots your application once, keeps it in memory, and then feeds it requests at supersonic speeds.

 <a name="installation"></a>
 ## Installation